Canada Remote Systems: History

 CRS's file area remained its major draw, with a library hosted on a number of networked servers that no small BBS could hope to match.
 Through the late 1980s and into the 1990s they added considerable amounts of storage and greatly improved modem speeds.
 In 1992 they could claim to be the largest PCBoard system in the world with over 250 lines and about 10,000 paid members.
-Throughout this period their main competitor was another Toronto PCBoard based system, Rose Media, but Rose remained smaller at about 50 lines.
+Throughout this period their main competitor in Canada was another Toronto PCBoard based system, Rose Media, but Rose remained smaller at about 50 lines.

-However their aggressive growth was also expensive, and forced the company into receivership in August 1990, with a sizable debt primarily owed to Bell Canada.
+Their aggressive growth was also expensive, and forced the company into receivership in August 1990, with a sizable debt primarily owed to Bell Canada.
 A group of private investors then purchased the system and restarted the company.
 By 1991 Jud had left the company.
-He was briefly involved with the formation of Toronto Free-Net before eventually leaving the industry.
+He was briefly involved with the formation of the Toronto Free-Net before eventually leaving the industry.
 In 1992, CRS changed its name to CRS Online and added another BBS system aimed at online chat, which PCBoard did not support very well, at least in large multi-machine installations.
 In late 1994, CRS introduced a Windows-based Internet access service called Frontier that incorporated standard Internet functions including email, news and gopher, as well as access to its large file library.
+FTP and Telnet access were also added.

 In March 1995, CRS was acquired by Delrina to serve as the foundation of Delrina's push into the services market.
-However, within months of this acquisition, Delrina was itself acquired by Symantec, a US-based software company with little interest beyond Delrina's core software products, notably WinFax.

-In January 1996 CRS Online was purchased by a growing internet service provider, iStar Internet.
-It appears their interest was primarily in CRS's customers, which it quickly absorbed into its standard Internet access offerings.
+Within months of this acquisition, Delrina was itself acquired by Symantec, a US-based software company with little interest beyond Delrina's core software products, notably WinFax.
+In January 1996, Symantec sold CRS to Ottawa-based internet service provider, iStar Internet.
+It appears their interest was primarily in CRS's customers, which they absorbed into its standard Internet access offerings.
 CRS itself quickly disappeared.